saikrishna488/Bangaram-project/readme.md

-Here's a template for a README file for the Bangaram Token platform.
-You can customize it as needed:

----

 # Bangaram Token Platform

 Welcome to the Bangaram Token Platform!
 This is a promotional platform where users can earn tokens through various activities.
 The platform is currently in the promotion stage, and we're distributing free tokens to attract users.